About Us

 Regional Chapter Representatives

-Grandmother and activist, living the good life in Cle Elum, WA.
-I am an avid hiker who enjoys all the birds I observe in all seasons and across varied landscapes.
-After raising two children and working as a forester, wildland hydrologist and firefighter, I retired as US Forest Service District Ranger on the Cle Elum Ranger District.
-I am the past president of Kittitas Audubon, involved in Rotary, The Checkerboard Partnership, and Mountains To Sound Greenway.
-I am a graduate of the Climate Reality Project.
-I believe climate change is the greatest threat to all the things I love in nature and to our human population.
+Judy is a grandmother and activist, living the good life in Cle Elum, WA.
+She is an avid hiker who enjoys all the birds she observes in all seasons and across varied landscapes.
+After raising two children and working as a forester, wildland hydrologist and firefighter, she retired as US Forest Service District Ranger on the Cle Elum Ranger District.
+She is the past president of Kittitas Audubon, involved in Rotary, The Checkerboard Partnership, and Mountains To Sound Greenway.
+She is a graduate of the Climate Reality Project.
+Judy believes climate change is the greatest threat to all the things she loves in nature and to our human population.

 University of Idaho: Bachelor’s of Science, Forest Resources; Master’s of Science, Watershed Science.